pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.2.0 =
+This higly recommended upgrade improves catalysis reports and story cards, and provides many more import options.
+It also includes many usability improvements and small bug fixes.

 = 1.1.0 =
 This upgrade adds two new ways to get your data out of NarraFirma: in the survey, a summary of submitted stories participants can copy and keep;